 Very clever - "may cause drowsiness"

-Was the compact disc really sealed up in a foil sachet like an actual tablet?
+The compact disc sealed up in a foil sachet like an actual tablet - love it.

-The credits styled as pharmaceutical style information, dosage instruction, warnings etc is very clever
+The credits styled as pharmaceutical style information, active ingredients, dosage instruction, side effects, warnings etc is very clever

 Ed mentions Flipper's play on the generic, off-brand product lines in supermarkets, which was then - he says - ripped off by PiL (if true, perhaps fair enough given Flipper's debts to PiL)